Icinga/icingaweb2/doc/form_elements.md

 ### BootstrapForm Decorator

 `Icinga\Web\Form\Decorator\BoostrapForm` is the decorator we use for our forms.
-It causes the forms to be rendered in a bootstrap friendly manner instead of the \<dd> \<dt> encapsulated way Zend normally renders the forms.
+It causes the forms to be rendered in a bootstrap friendly manner instead of the &lt;dd&gt; &lt;dt&gt; encapsulated way Zend normally renders the forms.
 You usually don't have to work with this decorator as our Form implementation automatically uses it, but it's always good to know why forms look how they look.